 In the second of this three part blog series, records management expert Conni Christensen provides insights from her experience with information governance and auto-classification methodology.

-After my last post on classification I got into conversations with colleagues about why we haven’t been able to leverage auto-classification more for information governance (IG) – given that it’s no longer possible for us humans to process the vast quantities of information we create and receive.
+After my last post, I got into conversations with colleagues about why we haven’t been able to leverage auto-classification more for information governance (IG)

 What you see is a digital transformation process, where